Leena01103/Sales-Analysis/README.md

 The goal was not simply to visualize sales figures, but to answer real business questions: Why is profit margin thin despite strong revenue growth?
 Is the discounting strategy actually working?
 Which shipping mode is truly profitable?
 Where are the hidden losses?

-   ###        **What This Project Demonstrates**

-This report goes beyond surface-level dashboarding.
-It applies statistical thinking — correlation analysis, time intelligence, and segmentation — to surface findings that a standard report would miss:

--The discount–sales relationship (r = −0.03) reveals that discounting is not driving volume — a finding that challenges a common business assumption

--The Same Day shipping paradox exposes how a customer-facing feature can be simultaneously the most failure-prone and least profitable mode

--Salesperson-level margin analysis shows how top-line revenue rankings can be misleading when profitability is factored in A Waterfall profit bridge traces the exact path from $1.26M gross sales down to $133K net profit, step by step
 ________________________________________

 ## 📋 **Report Pages**